-There are around three hundred other stories of enslaved individuals in Williamson County who fought for their freedom and their country.
-Hear more about them in the most recent episode of "TENN in 20: Official Podcast of the Battle of Franklin Trust", available from most major podcast apps, and from our website: boft.org/podcast #franklintn #history #podcast #civilwar
+Learn more about the life and death of General Hood in the most recent episodes of "TENN in 20: Official Podcast of the Battle of Franklin Trust"!
+Episodes are available from all major podcast apps, and from our website here: boft.org/podcast #history #podcast #civilwar #franklintn #tennessee #neworleans

-This week on "TENN in 20: Official Podcast of the Battle of Franklin Trust," join hosts and historical enthusiasts Brad and Sarah, along with special guest Tina Jones, as they discuss the stories of these individuals who fought for their freedom and their country.
-Episodes are free to listen to and available from most major #podcast applications (#podbean #stitcher #overcast #spotify), and from our website here: boft.org/podcast #history #podcasting #franklintn #williamsoncounty #civilwar
+This week on "TENN in 20: Official Podcast of the Battle of Franklin Trust," join hosts and historical enthusiasts Brad and Sarah, along with special guest Heath Clark, owner of the H. Clark Distillery, as they discuss Tennessee's complicated history of alcohol and prohibition.
+Episodes are available from all major podcast apps, and from our website here, link in the description.

 This picture is of a group of women from Martin College in Pulaski, TN, ca. 1910's.
 Photo courtesy of Tennessee State Library and Archives. #podcast #tennin20 #franklintn @hclarkdistillery #history #moonshine #tennessee